-Building in the Floodplain - Build Responsibly!
+10.2.4 Building in the Floodplain - Build Responsibly!

 The City of Syracuse regulates new construction, site development and building renovation within the floodplain.
-In September 2016, the City adopted a new floodplain ordinance to reduce risk to new structures in the floodplain, and to ensure that new floodplain development will not enlarge the floodplain or raise flood elevations, which would adversely affect neighboring properties.
+In September 2016, the City adopted a new floodplain ordinance to reduce risk to new and substantially-improved structures in the floodplain, and to ensure that new floodplain development will not enlarge the floodplain or raise flood elevations, adversely affecting neighboring properties.

-Strict regulations apply to projects within the Regulated Floodway (higher risk area close to the waterway).
-Projects located within the Special Flood Hazard Zone (SFHA, commonly known as the "100-Year Flood Zone") are also subject to protective regulations.
-Projects in the Regulated Floodway must demonstrate by engineering analysis that they will cause no increase in base flood elevations.
-All projects within the SFHA, whether inside or outside of the regulated floodway, must maintain pre-development flood storage (the volume of project excavation must equal or exceed the volume of project fill in the floodplain).
+Strict regulations apply to projects within the Regulatory Floodway (higher risk area close to the waterway).
+Projects located within the Special Flood Hazard Zone (SFHA, or commonly known as the "100-Year Flood Zone") are also subject to protective regulations.
+Projects in the Floodway must demonstrate by engineering analysis that they will cause no increase in base flood elevations.
+All projects within the SFHA, whether inside or outside of the floodway, must also maintain pre-development flood storage.
 The City of Syracuse Department of Engineering and the Code Enforcement websites provide additional information regarding building within the regulated floodplain.